University of Cape Town

 - 2022 (September): The university reduced its fossil fuels exposure to around 2.3% (from 3.6%).
 In addition, the foundation had recently committed a significant amount (greater than 1.5%) to fund local infrastructure opportunities, which include renewable energy, waste to energy and water in South Africa.

 - 2022 (March): On 18 March 2022, UCT’s Council announced its decision to divest from fossil fuels.

-The Fossil Free UCT campaign was the founding campaign of Fossil Free SA, and is an ongoing collaboration with partners such as the UCT Green Campus Initiative (GCI) and the (now inactive) Climate Action Project.
-We continue to make divestment by Africa’s leading university from the fossil fuels that are so deadly to Africans a key priority in our work.
+The Fossil Free UCT campaign was the founding campaign of Fossil Free SA, and is an ongoing collaboration with partners such as the UCT Green Campus Initiative (GCI), the Climate Action Project, and UCT academic staff members.

 UCT’s finances are overseen by: